 8. Are they constantly innovating and preparing for future developments?
 How can you tell?

 Your booking engine provider should be right there with you.
-They should be developing new features for their booking engine to cope with the changing landscape and to prepare for the future.
+They should develop new features for their booking engine to cope with the changing landscape and prepare for the future.
 A good question to ask yourself is, “Does my booking engine regularly release updates or new versions?”

-9. Are their team experts in the hospitality industry and the technology sector?
+9. Are their team experts in the hospitality and technology sectors?

 Your account manager and point of contact with your provider should be passionate and want your business to succeed.